Tableau Bins are useful for creating a range of data, similar to SQL Buckets. This Tableau article will show you How to Create Bins with an example.

-To create bins in Tableau, we will write the Custom SQL Query against the SQL Server Data Source so, Please visit Connecting Tableau to SQL Server article to understand the configurations.
-Custom SQL query we are going to use for this report is:
+To create bins in Tableau, we will write the Custom Query against the SQL Server Data Source.
+Please visit the Connecting to SQL Server article to understand the configurations.
+The Custom SQL query we are going to use for this Tableau report is:

 Tableau Bins Example

 Before we start creating bins in Tableau, we need a report.
 First, Drag and Drop the Product Key from the Dimension Region to the Rows Shelf.
 Next, Drag and Drop the Sales Amount from the Measures Region to the Field region.
 Since it is a Measure value, the Sales Amount will aggregate to the default Sum.

 Once you drag them, the table report will be generated.
 You can observe that there are 158 rows.

 Create Bins in Tableau

 In this Tableau bins example, we are going to create Buckets on the Product Key.
 As we know, the numeric bucket is a group of equal sized data.
 So, Please right-click on the Product Key dimension, select the Create option, and choose the below-shown option from the context menu.

 Once you select the option, a new Tableau window called the Create Bins dialog box will open with the default Name and the default size of 10.